-1. Research: Spur innovative projects that can address the challenge of delivering urban public services, and use randomized evaluations (REs) to test the effectiveness of those innovations in the field.
-The overarching question will be: “Why has the quality of public services remained critically deficient in urban areas of developing countries, and what are the most promising, cost-effective ways of overcoming those deficiencies?”
+1. Encourage innovative projects designed to address the challenge of delivering urban services, and use randomized evaluations to test the effectiveness of those innovations in the field.
+The overarching question will be: “Why has the quality of urban services remained critically deficient in many developing countries, and what are the most promising, cost-effective ways of overcoming those deficiencies?”

-2. Capacity Building: Form strong research teams including multidisciplinary teams, and increase capacity for some researchers based in developing countries to design and conduct REs which test the effectiveness of their proposed solutions rigorously.
-Enhance their ability to think about the multi-disciplinary nature of the challenge so that any behavioral, institutional, and technological aspects of the problem are addressed simultaneously.
+2. Establish strong research teams, and increase capacity for some developing countries researchers to design and conduct rigorous, randomized evaluations to test the effectiveness of their proposed solutions.
+Enhance researchers’ ability to think about the interdisciplinary nature of the challenges so that any proposed interventions jointly address any behavioral, financial, institutional, and technological constraints.

-3. Policy Outreach: Disseminate knowledge gained to policymakers and donors at local, national, and international levels, so that effective solutions are promoted and spread.
-Develop capacity for local institutions and researchers to carry this agenda forward beyond the life of USI.
+3. Disseminate knowledge learned from USI research to policymakers and donors at the local, national, and international levels, so that effective solutions are promoted and scaled-up.
+Develop capacity for local institutions and researchers in developing countries to carry forward this research agenda on urban services beyond the life of USI.

-- Identifying, training, and supporting local researchers to engage in USI’s work.
+- Identifying, training, and supporting developing country researchers to engage in USI’s activities;

-- Identifying potential partners, scientists, and researchers in complementary fields in order to support a multidisciplinary approach to research.
+- Identifying potential partners, scientists, and researchers in complementary fields in an effort to promote interdisciplinary research;

-- Sharing results with local governments and NGOs through an array of dissemination activities such as policy documents, and an evidence workshop.
+- Disseminating research findings with local governments and NGOs through an array of activities such as policy documents, meetings, and an evidence workshop.